-The OEA urges that the harmful effects of stress on teachers and other school personnel be recognized.
-The OEA demands procedures that will ensure confidentiality and treatment without personal/professional jeopardy and/or retaliation.
+The Oklahoma Education Association urges that the harmful effects of stress on teachers and other school personnel be recognized.
+The Association further recognizes stress can occur during personal, local, and national emergencies and can be physical, emotional, or health related.
+The Association demands procedures that will ensure confidentiality and treatment without personal/ professional jeopardy and/or retaliation.

 The OEA further urges local professional development committees to offer stress management programs which facilitate the recognition and prevention of stress related problems.
-(86,98,01)
+(86,98,01,21)